The Bankrate promise

 Nonconforming loan requirements

-Particularly in the case of jumbo loans, lenders may expect to see borrowers with higher down payments, higher credit scores, high cash reserves and/or lower DTI ratios in order to justify the size of the loan.
-You can expect to put down a down payment of at least 20 percent if you’re planning to rely on a nonconforming loan.
-You can research jumbo loan rates here.
+Lenders may demand that borrowers have higher credit scores, high cash reserves or assets and/or lower DTI ratios in order to justify the size or other conditions of a nonconforming loan, especially if it’s a jumbo loan.
+You can expect to put down a down payment of at least 10 to 20 percent if you’re planning on a jumbo, too.

 Here are three common reasons borrowers don’t qualify for conforming loans: